cairo-book/cairo-book/src/ch11-09-printing.md

 {{#include ../listings/ch11-advanced-features/no_listing_08_print_macro/src/lib.cairo}}
 ```

-> `print!` and `println!` macros use the `fmt` method of the `Display` trait under the hood, and are therefore used to print the value of types that implement it.
+> `print!` and `println!` macros use the `Display` trait under the hood, and are therefore used to print the value of types that implement it.
 This is the case for basic data types, but not for more complexe ones.
 If you try to print complex data types values with these macros, e.g., for debugging purpose, you will get an error.
-In that case, you can either [manually implement](./ch11-09-printing.md#printing-custom-data-types) the `fmt` method for your type, or use the `Debug` trait (see [below](./ch11-09-printing.md#print-debug-traces)).
+In that case, you can either [manually implement](./ch11-09-printing.md#printing-custom-data-types) the `Display` trait for your type, or use the `Debug` trait (see [below](./ch11-09-printing.md#print-debug-traces)).

 ## Formatting